trustadekoye/my-portfolio/README.md

 # Trust Adekoye's Portfolio

 Welcome to my portfolio!
-This is where I showcase my projects, skills, and experiences as a software developer.
+This is where I showcase my projects, skills, and experiences as a Software Developer.

 ## About Me